Malcolm Ford

 James Malcolm Clark Ford (29 December 1936 — 13 April 1987) was a Scottish first-class cricketer.

-The son of the cricketer Alexander Ford, he was born at Edinburgh in December 1936.
+The son of the cricketer Alexander Ford, he was born in Edinburgh in December 1936.
 He was educated at the Edinburgh Academy.
 A club cricketer for West Lothian Cricket Club, Ford made his debut for Scotland in first-class cricket against Ireland at Paisley in 1960.
 He played first-class cricket for Scotland until 1966, making ten appearances.
 In these matches, he scored a total of 235 runs at an average of 18.07; he made one half century, a score of 50 against Ireland in 1961.
 Besides playing, Ford scored in a match between Scotland and Warwickshire in 1965.
 Outside of cricket he was employed as a sales representative.
 Toward the end of his life, Ford struggled with alcoholism and succumbed to its effects in April 1987.
 His brother was the footballer Donald Ford.